-May 11, 2020 – CIBC Mellon continues to monitor the 2019 Coronavirus (COVID-19) carefully, and coordinate its planning and response based on established continuity and pandemic plans, guidance provided by respected health organizations – including Health Canada and the World Health Organization – and medical advisors, and in alignment with various government restrictions.
+June 16, 2020 – CIBC Mellon continues to monitor the 2019 coronavirus (COVID-19) carefully, and coordinate its planning and response based on established continuity and pandemic plans, guidance provided by respected health organizations – including Health Canada and the World Health Organization – and medical advisors, and in alignment with various government restrictions.

 Based on updates and definitions provided by the Ontario and Quebec governments, CIBC Mellon is deemed an essential service and will continue to support the finance sector’s critical infrastructure, the delivery of pension payments to retirees and other critical functions until further notice.

-- We are executing on our existing business continuity preparedness program, including checkpoints with Corporate Security, Business Continuity Management, Human Resources and Corporate Communications.
+- We continue to execute on our existing business continuity preparedness program, including regular checkpoints with Corporate Security, Business Continuity Management, Human Resources and Corporate Communications.